 By Paul S. McNulty, CFP®

 Though you may have retirement accounts like a 401(k), IRA, or even a pension, Social Security benefits are likely still a big part of your retirement income planning.
 That’s because Social Security benefits are paid out as long as you live and increase over time to track the rate of inflation growth.
-But unfortunately, I’ve seen some common Social Security mistakes be made by pre-retirees time and time again.
+But unfortunately, I’ve seen some common Social Security mistakes made by pre-retirees time and time again.
 I’ve listed them here so you can avoid the same errors as you near retirement.

 Not Researching Social Security